 - 1. Diagnosis of severe asthma - 2.
 Member is \geq 12 years of age - 3.
 Prescriber is an asthma specialist (i.e., allergist, immunologist, pulmonologist) or consult notes from a specialist are provided - 4.
-Paid claims or physician documentation the member is symptomatic despite receiving ONE of the following: - a.
+Member is symptomatic despite receiving ONE of the following: - a.
 Combination inhaler (Advair, Breo, Dulera, fluticasone/salmeterol [Airduo], or Symbicort) - b.
 Combination of an inhaled corticosteroid (Alvesco, ArmonAir, Arnuity, Asmanex, Flovent, Pulmicort or Qvar) AND a long-acting β-agonist inhaler (Serevent) - c.
 Chronic oral corticosteroids (defined as \geq 90 days of therapy within the last 120 days) - 5.
 Appropriate dosing